jakec0413lv/Checkers/README.md

 In Progress
 TODO:

--Implement "King" functionality - forward, backward movement for pieces that have reached the end of the board -End game testing
+*Implement "King" functionality - forward, backward movement for pieces that have reached the end of the board